UAL-RE/redata-docs/source/iam.rst

 ~~~~~~~~

 First, we utilize three services provided by University Information Technology
-Services (UITS): EDS, Shibboleth, and Grouper.
-Users who login to ReDATA
+Services (UITS):

+ 1. EDS
+ 2. Shibboleth
+ 3. Grouper

-uses their NetID credentials to login (WebAuth).
-To control IAM, we update
+Users who login to ReDATA uses their `NetID`_ credentials to login (WebAuth).
-Grouper group memberships, which are metadata that is passed into EDS and
+To control IAM, we update Grouper group memberships, which are metadata that
-ultimately Shibboleth and consumed by our Figshare for Institution instance
+is passed into EDS and ultimately Shibboleth and consumed by our Figshare for
-for account creation (for first login) and update when users (re-login).
+Institution instance for account creation (for first login) and update when
+users (re-login).
+This metadata record is called ``ismemberof``.

 Software
 ~~~~~~~~

-The two codebases that the ReDATA team build and maintains, are :ual-re:`ReQUIAM <ReQUIAM>` and :ual-re:`ReQUIAM_csv <ReQUIAM_csv>`.
+The two codebases that the ReDATA team build and maintains are :ual-re:`ReQUIAM <ReQUIAM>` and :ual-re:`ReQUIAM_csv <ReQUIAM_csv>`.
 The former is the primary software that manages all ReDATA IAM with a daily "cronjob" that sets research theme association ("portals") and quotas